-Our Most Basic Angkor Wat Tour
+Our "Basic" Gay Angkor Wat Tour

 Day One: Legacy of the God-Kings

-The jewel of this immense collection of temples and palaces is the temple of Bayon, with its sensational, towering stone faces and epic sculpture galleries.
+The jewel of this immense collection of temples and palaces is the temple of Bayon. with its sensational, towering stone faces and epic sculpture galleries.
 Beyond are the Terrace of the Leper King and the Terrace of the Elephants.
-The remainder of the day is devoted to Angkor Wat, epicenter of an empire that once stretched to present-day Burma.
+The remainder of the day is devoted to Angkor Wat. epicenter of an empire that once stretched to present-day Burma.
 Centered within a mile-square moat, it is probably the largest religious monument ever built.
 The portico still resonates with visions of saffron-robed monks and muscled artisans carving a mile of stone reliefs depicting the Ramayana epic and the military conquests of the god-kings who built Angkor.

 Day Two: Off the Tourist Radar

 Continue your adventure early to take advantage of the cool morning.
-You will no doubt see busloads of tourists being herded about and will appreciate having your personal guide all to yourself as you wander, awestruck, through the ficus root-engulfed temple of Ta Phrom, built to house the divine image of the Queen Mother, Ta Keo, where five towers rest atop a five-tiered pyramid, Srah Srang, a ritual bath large enough for a thousand women; and the Eastern Mebon, a terraced pyramid that was once an island on a man-made lake larger than all of ancient Rome.
+You will no doubt see busloads of tourists being herded about and will appreciate having your personal guide all to yourself as you wander, awestruck, through the ficus root-engulfed temple of Ta Phrom. built to house the divine image of the Queen Mother, Ta Keo. where five towers rest atop a five-tiered pyramid, Srah Srang. a ritual bath large enough for a thousand women; and the Eastern Mebon. a terraced pyramid that was once an island on a man-made lake larger than all of ancient Rome.

 Day Three: Stay Longer, See More